stefdworschak/slack-to-xapi/README.md

 - Add `group` to Actor and Object
 - Add logic for `mentions` (e.g. add extra xapi statement for a message that mentions other users)
 - Add OAuth or JWT as authentication method (currently only BasicAuth available)
+    - For extra security the project automatically encrypts the password (using the Django `SECRET_KEY`) when saving an LRS config and only decrypts it to send an xAPI statement to the LRS
 - Add sentiment analysis to analyse messages and reactions

 ## Prerequisits